 Judith Marchand is Vice President, Strategic Partnerships and has more than 30 years’ experience in higher education, private philanthropy, and public charities.
 Ms. Marchand is responsible for leading and implementing organizational strategies and initiatives domestically and internationally, including collaborating with NPT’s stakeholders to ensure its successful growth.
 Ms. Marchand worked for 22 years managing the growth of the John Templeton Foundation.
 Most recently, she was Vice President of Special Projects and Director of the globally prestigious Templeton Prize.
 Ms. Marchand's nonprofit career began while pursuing a Bachelor of Science degree in Management at the University of Pennsylvania and working in in the Department of Medicine as an administrator, and coordinator of faculty affairs.
 She is a trained paralegal, a member of several professional societies, and is currently pursuing a MS in Organizational Leadership.

-Andrea Rush - Assistant Vice President, Grantmaking Services
+Andrea Rush - Vice President, Premier Philanthropic Services

 NPT's financial information